viamrobotics/docs/docs/internals/RDK.md

 ### Reconfiguration

-When you change the configuration of a smart machine, `viam-server` automatically synchronizes configuration to your robot and updates the running resources.
+When you or your collaborators change the configuration of a smart machine, `viam-server` automatically synchronizes configuration to your robot and updates the running resources within 15 seconds.
 This means you can add, modify, and remove a modular resource instance from a running robot.

+You can see configuration changes made by yourself or by your collaborators on the [History tab](robots/#history).
+You can also revert to an earlier configuration from the History tab.

 ### Logging